heymehu/mehul/README.md

 # 💫 About Me:
 Hi, I'm Mehul Kumar, currently pursuing a B.Tech degree in Computer Science and Engineering from Kalinga Institute of Industrial Technology.
-My main domain is Flutter development for both iOS and Android platforms.
-Alongside this, I have a solid understanding of Java and C programming languages.
-I also have a growing interest in graphic designing.

 ## 🌐 Socials: